SimranShaikh20/Sarkari-Yojna-Sahayak/README.md

 ### POST /query

-Submit a query about government schemes.
+Submit a query about government schemes (with real-time scraping).

 **Request Body:**
 ```json